josfervi/Programming-for-Sport/README.md

+My solutions to InterviewBit questions, currently mostly in Python.

-InterviewBit helps me polish my programming and problem solving skills.
+InterviewBit helps me polish on algorithmic programming and problem solving skills.